jake-dame/reductor/notes/MIDI.md

 A MIDI event consists of a tick value byte, followed by some amount of data bytes.

+Messages consist of a status byte (MSB always set to 1) and some number of data bytes, depending on the type of message.

+NOTE: The only bytes in MIDI that have the MSB set are status bytes.

+The upper nibble of the byte is the status "type", and the lower always indicates the channel number.
++ NOTE: Channels are referred to as "1, 2, 3, ..." except in MIDI/hex they are offset by one.
+So, channel 1 is referred to by the nibble `0x0`, channel 2 is `0x1`, and so on.
++ `0x91` is the NOTE OFF command for channel 2 (`0x9_ plus 0x_1`)

+If a series of messages that are all of the same type of message (i.e. the same status byte), the status byte can be omitted.
+This is called "running" status.
+Each subsequent message is interpreted as being in the same status as the last status byte that was sent, and it only changes if a new status byte is sent.
++ Example: Instead of using NOTE ON, NOTE OFF, NOTE ON, NOTE OFF, it is common to simply send a series of NOTE ON messages where a velocity of 0 is used to turn a note "off".
+This is in the MIDI spec and sequencing software treats NOTE_ON+velocity=0 as equivalent to NOTE_OFF messages.
++ The two sequences of events below turn a C4 on over and over again.
+They are interpreted/executed exactly the same, except one takes advantage of running status and uses 1/3 the bytes of the other (omits status bytes):
+  + Different status every time to turn on/off:
+    + `0x90 0x3C 0x40   0x80 0x3C 0x00  0x90 0x3C 0x40   0x80 0x3C 0x00   ...`
+  + Running status (utilizing velocity zero for off) to turn on/off:
+    + `0x90 0x3C 0x40        0x3C 0x00       0x3C 0x40        0x3C 0x00   ...`

+If you wanted to give OFF notes specific "release velocities", this obviously wouldn't work.

 #### Meta Messages

 These are never sent over cable, to a sequencer, or to a device, and only exist in the SMF.